rockan007/documentation/content/developer/howtos/discover_js_framework/01_components.rst

 .. spoiler:: Solution

-    - `Solution of the exercice can be found here (TODO) <https://github.com/ged-odoo/odoo-js-training-public/commit/efd7bdbf6f12abd44479de6de5ae96525649d925>`_
+    - `Solution of the exercise can be found here (TODO) <https://github.com/ged-odoo/odoo-js-training-public/commit/efd7bdbf6f12abd44479de6de5ae96525649d925>`_

 A list of todos
 ===============